hhd-dev/rechunk/readme.md

   - Bundle small packages (less than 1 MB) in their own layer
   - Bundle medium packages (less than 5 MB) to their own layer
   - For each of the layers that were not dedicated to meta packages:
-    - Grab the largest package that has not been bundled yet
+    - Grab the largest package that has not been bundled yet to form the layer seed
+    - Until the layer reaches a predefined size (e.g., 40%/N of the total image size):
     - Add the package that causes that layer's total bandwidth cost over last year to rise the least
-    - When the layer reaches a predefined size (e.g., 40%/N of the total image size), move to the next layer.
-    - Complexity: N^2
+    - Complexity: N^2 where N is the package number
   - A few packages will remain.
 For the remaining packages:
     - Loop for each layer and each package and find the layer, package combo that increases yearly bandwidth cost the least
     - Repeat until all packages are placed
-    - Complexity: M*N^2 (very expensive, but N has been reduced considerably)
+    - Complexity: M*N^2 (M is the layer number and N is the package number; very expensive, but N has been reduced considerably)

 This whole process takes around 30 seconds and results in an OSTree hash to layer mapping.